 As we noted, stress hormones up your heart rate, blood pressure, and body temperature and tighten your muscles in preparation to take action.
 But, as we’re about to see, these hormones can also cause symptoms like nausea and upset stomach.

-Anxiety and stress causing nausea
+Anxiety and stress causing GI symptoms

 Because the vagus nerve travels from your brain to your heart, lungs, and gut, anxiety can affect almost your whole body.
 Anxiety and stress have a striking physical impact on the gastrointestinal tract.